BlackWingedKing/IITB_Course_Files/README.md

 # EE236_iitb
-Solutions for the simulation exercises of EE236
+The above files are the solutions for the exercises of EE236 lab which are to be run in ngspice (.cir files) There are no simulation exercises for labs 6 & 9